Calix (CALX)

 Cory Sindelar, Chief Financial Officer

-Cory Sindelar joined Calix as Chief Financial Officer in May 2017.
-He brings over 25 years of experience as a senior financial leader in the technology sector.
-Before Calix, he served as Chief Financial Officer at Violin Memory, where he assisted in its transition from a privately held to a public company.
-He also held the position of Chief Financial Officer at Ikanos Communications, where he led several strategic transactions.
-Earlier in his career, Sindelar held various finance positions at EMC Corporation and was Vice President, Corporate Controller, and Principal Accounting Officer at Legato Systems, Inc., which was acquired by EMC.
+Cory Sindelar joined Calix as Chief Financial Officer in May 2017, bringing more than 25 years of experience as a senior financial leader in the technology sector.
+Prior to Calix, he served as Chief Financial Officer at Violin Memory, where he helped transition the company from a privately held entity to a public, multi-national technology leader.
+He also previously held the CFO role at Ikanos Communications, where he led several strategic transactions.
+Earlier in his career, Sindelar held various finance positions at EMC Corporation and was vice president, corporate controller, and principal accounting officer at Legato Systems, Inc., which was later acquired by EMC.

 Shane Eleniak, Chief Product Officer

-Shane Eleniak is the Chief Product Officer at Calix and is responsible for all of Calix's products, including Access.
+Shane Eleniak is the Chief Product Officer at Calix, responsible for all of Calix's products, including access solutions.

 AI Analysis | Feedback